Dog Friendly Beaches

 Photo of Watergate Bay taken by PH

-Watergate Bay beach is just north of Newquay on the North Cornwall coast. the beach has two miles of great sand at low tide, rock pools and is a popular surf spot with consistent Atlantic rollers.
-The beach is large and so you have plenty of space available for your dog to have a good run around.
+Watergate Bay Beach is just north of Newquay on the North Cornwall coast.
+The beach has two miles of superb sand, at low-tide rock pools and is a popular surf spot with consistent Atlantic rollers.
+The beach is large so you have plenty of space for your dog to run around.

-Facilities at the beach include a couple of dog friendly cafes & restaurants, beach shop, toilets and ability to hire surf and beach equipment.
+Facilities at the beach include a couple of dog-friendly cafes & restaurants, a beach shop, toilets and the ability to hire surf and beach equipment.
 The beach also has seasonal lifeguards.

 3. Bedruthen Steps, Newquay